staking-foundation/docs/docs/02-participants.md

 - Operator rewards are averaged from the entire network, making them smoother and more predictable.
 - Validation is performed by a consensus of diverse Operators, offering better uptime and protection against slashing events.

-With Diva, operators can run their DVTs without advanced server management skills, greater flexibility, and starting from only 1 ETH as a bond.
+**With Diva, operators can run their DVTs without advanced server management skills, greater flexibility, and starting from only 0.5 ETH as a bond.**